Active Directory Connector FAQs

 How do I set up Federated Login Services for LastPass Enterprise using Active Directory?

 You can use your Active Directory Connector with Federated Login Services to create new users and provision them with LastPass Enterprise accounts that allow them to authenticate using their Active Directory credentials.
+To provision new federated users, you must select Automatically create user in LastPass when a user in Active Directory is detected in your "Actions" settings.
 For more information, please see Set Up Federation Services for LastPass Enterprise.